Table of Contents

 You can also sled on over to visit the National Christmas Tree and the 58 trees decorated by states, territories, and schools managed by the Bureau of Indian Education and the Department of Defense Education Activity at President’s Park from Friday, December 2, 2022, through Sunday, January 1, 2023.
 The park is open Sunday through Thursday 10am-10pm, and Friday and Saturday from 10am-11pm.
 For more information, visit National Christmas Tree – President’s Park (White House) (U.S. National Park Service) (nps.gov).

 The Gaylord Resort at the National Harbor

 The Gaylord always has a fantastic Christmas display!
-It is free to walk around the hotel and view.
-There is usually ice skating during the winter months, but not this year.
-Boo.
+It is free to walk around the hotel and view, from November 20 through December 31.
+Ice skating is back this year.

-[I’m leaving this information here for future reference] If you are in Washington D.C., you may want to visit the National Zoo and see the beautiful Light Display, ZooLights, through January 1st.
-Over 500,000 environmentally-friendly LED lights turn the Zoo into a winter wonderland! this year they have added dozens of large, glowing animal lanterns.
+If you are in Washington D.C., you may want to visit the National Zoo and see the beautiful Light Display, ZooLights, from Friday, November 25th, through December 30, from 5 pm to 9 pm.
+Over 500,000 environmentally-friendly LED lights turn the Zoo into a winter wonderland!

 Best of all, ZooLights is free to the public.
 Although, parking is minimal, so people are encouraged to take the metro.

 Williamsport’s Byron Memorial Park becomes a brightly lit holiday paradise from early December to early January.
 Walking through the display is an annual event opened with a Christmas parade through the town.
 Byron Memorial Park is about 40 minutes from Frederick going on I-70.

 Maugansville Ruritan Club has Christmas lights.
 Located at 18007 Maugans Ave, Hagerstown.

 🎄Garden of Lights at Brookside Gardens